TonyBhaskar/BrowserRouterDom-example/README.md

-# React Single-Page Application (SPA) with Routing and Navigation
+# React Single-Page Application with Routing and Navigation

 This is a simple React SPA that demonstrates routing and navigation using React Router DOM.
 It includes the following components: